Shurun-Wang/ECGDenoiser/README.md

 # ECGDenoiser
-PyTorch Source code for removing noise signals from corrupted ECG signals.
+PyTorch Source code for removing noises from corrupted ECG signals.

 We will release the code when the article is accepted.
 You can also find other open-sourced biomedical signal analysis projects in my [academic](https://shurun-wang.github.io/) page. :relaxed: :relaxed: :relaxed: